amorshed/planets/Readme.md

-####Universal Missions
+#### Universal Missions

-This project investigates the possibility of sending a planetary lander to Mars.
+This project investigates the possibilities